 Data from this study indicate that a sizeable percentage of smokers from four high-income countries engage in behaviors aimed at obtaining lower priced cigarettes, by purchasing cheaper tobacco brands, utilizing low or untaxed tobacco retail outlets, using self-made (RYO) tobacco products, or purchasing tobacco in bulk (cartons).
 These price minimizing behaviors may decrease the public health benefits that are had from increasing cigarette prices through taxation, as engaging in price minimizing behaviors were associated with decreased likelihood of both making quit attempts and reporting cessation at follow-up.

 ] the findings presented here suggest that the relationship between using price minimizing behaviors and cessation outcomes does not vary by SES.
-Therefore, tobacco control policies aimed at decreasing use or eliminate the price differentials between lower priced and full priced cigarettes should have equivalent effects on all segments of the market (i.e., without regard to SES groups).
+Therefore, tobacco control policies aimed at decreasing use or eliminate the price differentials between lower priced and full priced cigarettes should have equivalent effects on all segments of the market (i.e.

 For all price minimizing behaviors examined, it appears that use inhibits cessation outcomes.
 However, it is important to examine and understand how each price minimizing behavior affects the specific cessation outcomes.

 ].
 One such explanation for this discrepancy over time could be due to the relatively small proportion of smokers who purchased from low or untaxed sources in previous waves as use was only reported by less than 1% in AU, 3.1% in CA, 4.8% in the US, and 15.3% in the UK.

 Use of discount or generic brand cigarettes at last purchase was associated with a reduced cessation success rate among those who attempted to quit.
 Similar to using low or untaxed sources, results of this study showed that using discount or generic brand cigarettes did not inhibit smokers from making quit attempts.
 Although not statistically significant, the point estimate associated with overall cessation in the current study was in the predicted direction, suggesting that use of discount brands may also reduce overall cessation.
 A previous study of US adults by Cummings, et al (1997) concurs, finding that use of discount or generic brands was associated with a 21% reduction in cessation at follow-up [23

 Purchasing cartons was associated with reduced likelihood of both making quit attempts and cessation even after adjusting for smoking dependence and socio-economic differences.
 There was no significant effect observed for successful cessation among those who tried to quit.
 This suggests that purchasing tobacco in cartons has a much larger impact on initially inhibiting smokers from making quit attempts, however among those trying to quit, use does not necessarily affect their success rate.
 This price minimizing behavior essentially increases the supply of available tobacco, which may partially explain why rates of cessation and quit attempts are lower.
 For example, results from a focus group study of Mexican adults [28

 ].
 Additionally, respondents who reported using multiple price minimizing strategies simultaneously were less likely to report making quit attempts and were even less likely to report cessation and successful quit attempts at follow-up.
 This implies that smokers who are willing to work harder to maintain their “drug supply” are less likely to both try to quit and to maintain abstinence.
 Additionally, these results suggest that high levels of price and tax avoidance broadly, rather than any particular type of behavior, are important inhibitors of cessation and quit attempt success.
 Therefore, price minimizing strategies in general represents a greater public health threat compared to any individual source alone.